Warring States Project

 Once it is recognized that Alpha did exist, as the original form of Christianity and not as a later heretical departure, a fresh view of many longstanding NT enigmas becomes possible.
 The continuity between John the Baptist and Jesus becomes more evident (and the Mandaeans become more interesting).
 That continuity is already there in the texts, but it now takes on a new vitality and importance.
 The strife within Christianity, between the older Alpha theory and the later Beta theory (the latter vigorously championed by Paul) turns out to be one of the main themes of the first Christian century.
 It came to a head when Paul's insistence on faith in Jesus's atoning death, rather than works, as the key to salvation (Romans 3:20-24) was countered by the Epistle of James (2:18), which from an Alpha point of view defended works as primary, held Paul's view up to scorn, and ridiculed Paul's example of Abraham (Romans 4:1-3), who for James (2:20-24) was not an example of faith alone, but an example of deeds.
-The same internal quarrel, in which Christians argue with other Christians about the meaning of Jesus, continues in many post-Pauline texts, such as Hebrews and 1 John.
+The same internal quarrel, in which Christians argue with Christians about the meaning of Jesus, continues in such post-Pauline texts as Hebrews and 1 John.

 It also continues in the modern church, where the intrinsic monstrosity of the primitive Atonement doctrine (an innocent person is killed to cancel out my sins) disturbs many of the otherwise faithful, including some in the clergy, as has been recently noticed in the relevant literature.
 For those experiencing that doctrinal discomfort, the results of the Alpha inquiry are welcome for merely personal reasons.
 That result is not why we do this, but it is encouraging to know that, in this case, the recovered history may strengthen, rather than challenge, Christian commitment.